Skip to main content

 Check Git

-In the xpack/xpm-js Git repo:
+In the xpack/xpm-js Git repository:

-• switch to the development branch
+• Switch to the development branch

-• pull new changes
+• Pull new changes

-• if necessary, merge the master branch
+• If necessary, merge the master branch

-• if necessary, merge the website branch
+• If necessary, merge the website branch

 caution